A Review of Software for Designing and Operating Quantum Networks: Software for Operating Quantum Networks

 \subsubsection{Routing Protocol Designs}

-Routing protocols for quantum networks have been a popular study subject, we refer the reader to~\cite{abane_entanglement_2025} for a comprehensive survey.
-Here we provide a high level overview of the major type of protocols and their implementations.
+Routing protocols for quantum networks have been a popular study subject; we refer the reader to~\cite{abane_entanglement_2025} for a comprehensive survey.
+Here we provide a high-level overview of the major types of protocols and their implementations.
 To accomplish end-to-end entanglement between distant nodes, researchers have proposed three types of routing protocols to perform path computation: proactive, reactive, and hybrid.
-In proactive routing the determination of the route takes place before any initial entanglement generation is attempted, this creates on-demand resource service.
+According to~\cite{abane_entanglement_2025}, proactive routing determines the route before any initial entanglement generation is attempted; this creates on-demand resource service.
 Reactive routing continuously produces entanglement across all links in the network.
 After entanglement has been generated between all links, path computation is performed on the entanglement-based topology to schedule swapping operations that create the final end-to-end links.
 Hybrid protocols combine features from both reactive and proactive protocols to attempt to optimize the distribution of entanglement.
-These hybrid approaches have two methods: virtual circuits~\cite{schoute_shortcuts_2016} or opportunistic.
-Each of these approaches utilize a controller to respond and manage entanglement requests between users.
+These hybrid approaches have two methods: virtual ~\cite{schoute_shortcuts_2016} and opportunistic.
+Each of these approaches utilizes a controller to respond to and manage entanglement requests between users.
+Finally, on a long-term vision of the quantum internet architecture, Caleffi and Cacciapuoti~\cite{caleffi2025quantum-native} proposed a quantum-native routing protocol that leverages a novel quantum addressing scheme that encodes device addresses as quantum states on the header of an entanglement packet.